Congress ratifies measure increasing public school teachers’ allowance

 "The role played by our teachers in life has been etched in history and the future of our youth.
 But this indelible mark of their role in society is in clear contrast with the susceptibility of the benefits they receive to be changed or, worse, to be revoked," Revilla said.

 "This is the very reason why we are here today, to lend our voices to our dear Filipino teachers," he added.
-(TPM/SunStar Philippines)
+(SunStar Philippines)